Chantharath

-Chao Chantharath (ເຈົ້າຈັນທະຣາດ; 1799-23 August 1870) also known as Chandakumara, Chantharad or Tiantha-koumane, was king of Luang Phrabang under Siamese rule from 1852 to 1868.
+Chao Chantharath (ເຈົ້າຈັນທະຣາດ; 1799-23 August 1870) also known as Chandakumara, Chanthakuman, Chantharad or Tiantha-koumane, was king of the north-central Lao kingdom of Luang Phrabang from 1852 to 1870.
+During his reign, the King of Siam controlled the foreign affairs of the kingdom, but allowed Chantharath control over local laws and government.

 Chantharath was the second son of Manthathurath.
-He succeeded his elder brother Sukkhasoem in 1852.
-During his reign, the kingdom confronted by serious local, regional, and international threats.
+He succeeded his elder brother Sukkhasoem in 1852 after his brother's death.
+During his reign, the kingdom was confronted by serious local, regional, and international threats.
 In 1864, Haw rebels raided the country.
-He freed Principality of Xiangkhouang (Muang Phuan) from Vietnamese and Haw rebels.
+He freed the Principality of Xiangkhouang (Muang Phuan) from Vietnamese and Haw rebels.
 In 1828, the Siamese king Mongkut returned the Phra Bang Buddha to Luang Phrabang.
-He died in 1870.
-Later, his brother Oun Kham succeeded.
+Chantharath died of malaria in 1870.
+In 1872, Chantharath's brother Oun Kham succeeded him on the throne.